SoftCake-Dev/pdf-module/README.md

 - [ ] Create TableContainer
 - [ ] Create Header and Footer elements
 - [ ] Implement wrapping option to Text element
-- [ ] Provide builder pattern to create elements for more comfortable usage in java
+- [ ] Provide builder pattern to create elements for more comfortable usage in Java
 - [ ] Remove styling from tables in documentation
 - [ ] Add option to load texts and sizes from properties file
 - [ ] Add option to insert sizes for both millimeters and points per millimeter